openjdk/jdk/src/jdk.jartool/share/man/jar.md

 be authenticated.
 A JAR file can be used as a class path entry, whether or not it's compressed.

-A JAR file becomes a modular JAR when you include a module descriptor, `module-info.class`, in the root of the given directories or in the root of the JAR itself.
+A JAR file becomes a modular JAR file when you include a module descriptor, `module-info.class`, in the root of the given directories or in the root of the JAR itself.
 The following operations described in [Operation Modifiers Valid Only in Create and Update Modes] are valid only when creating or